JanMiksovsky/blog/posts/2024/02-12 Factories and artisans.md

 <img src="/images/2024/02/artisan.jpg" alt="A potter using their hands to sculpt a clay pot on a wheel">

 In contrast, an individual artisan working in a studio directly creates something with simple tools and their own hands.
-To me this image captures the spirit of #smallweb/#indieweb activity.
+To me this second image captures the #smallweb/#indieweb spirit.

-My problem is not that factories are always bad and artisans are always good — it's that many devs promote the factory approach of web development _regardless of the situation_.
-"You're creating that pot by hand?!?
-You fool!
-You should first create a gleaming pot factory that will make a million pots for you!"
+Factories aren't always bad and artisans aren't always good, but many devs promote the factory approach as the only way to build anything.
+"You're creating that pot by hand??
+Fool!
+A gleaming pot factory could make a million pots a day!"

 That's ridiculous.
+A factory — even one magically built for you — can easily become a monstrosity you don't understand but have to maintain.
+In some cases simple tools produce _better_ results than a factory.
+And some of us like to make things by hand!